The Architect – Satoshi Nakamoto

 The printmaker preparing 12 prints to send to France

-‘The Architect – Satoshi Nakamoto’ is the painting that put me on the cryptocurrency map with an exclamation mark, so to speak.
-The public engagement with this piece since I first posted it online in June 2018 has been overwhelming and for some reason, ‘Satoshi’, even more than my portrait of John McAfee holding a gun to his head, has captured imaginations.
+‘The Architect – Satoshi Nakamoto’ is the painting that put me on the cryptocurrency map, so to speak.
+The public engagement with this piece since I first posted it online in June 2018 has been overwhelming, and for some reason, ‘Satoshi’, even more than my portrait of John McAfee has captured imaginations.

-I was a little surprised that three months before the solo show even opened the painting sold for the list price of £4,950 ($6,250 USD).
-The buyer spotted it on twitter and contacted me to inquire about it.
-It was the first painting of the exhibition to sell and it was even more special as it was the very first painting I’d ever sold for Bitcoin.
-‘Satoshi’ is a pivotal and meaningful work of art in my art career to date and that’s why I chose it for the NFT.
+I was a little surprised that three months before the solo show even opened, the painting sold for the list price of £4,950 (almost 1 Bitcoin at the time).
+The buyer spotted it on Twitter and contacted me to inquire about it.
+It was the first painting of the exhibition to sell, and it was even more special as it was the very first artwork I’d ever sold for Bitcoin.
+‘Satoshi’ is a pivotal and meaningful work of art in my art career to date, and that’s why I chose it for the NFT value experiment.

 ‘Crypto Disruption’ @ Dundas St Gallery, Edinburgh, Scotland